 Multiple established characters from the Spider-Man comic canon, including Ned Leeds, Flash Thompson, and the character analogous to Mary Jane Watson (Michelle Jones), are portrayed by actors of a different race than their original depictions.

-Spider-Man: Far from Home does not include any identifiable LGBTQ+ characters or storylines.
-The narrative focuses on heterosexual relationships and friendships, with no queer representation present in the film's depiction of its characters or their arcs.
+Spider-Man: Far From Home does not include any identifiable LGBTQ+ characters or themes.
+The narrative focuses on Peter Parker's personal struggles, his relationships with MJ and Ned, and his battle against Mysterio, without incorporating queer representation.

 The film features established Spider-Man characters and new creations.
 No canonical or historically male/female characters are portrayed as a different gender in this installment.